Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

     ![Add Storage Account](/media/how-to-configure-log-analytics-for-service-fabric-clusters/azure-portal-log-analytics-add-storage-account.png)

 1. Select '+ Add' to add the Service Fabric application diagnostics storage account.
-This account has the 'WADServiceFabric\*EventTable' tables as shown in example above.
+This account has the 'WADServiceFabric\*EventTable' tables as shown in example above and should **not** start with 'sflogs'.
+If unsure which account is being used, the storage account is configured in the WadCfg as shown above in property 'StorageAccount' and is also known as the 'applicationDiagnosticsStorageAccountName' parameter.

 1. For 'Data Type', select 'Service Fabric Events' from the drop-down menu.
 The 'Source' will populate automatically with 'WADServiceFabric\*EventTable'.